publify/publify/themes/plain/about.markdown

 #### Plain theme for Publify

-Plain is a theme for Publify consisting only of the default templates.
-In a way, it is the themeless theme.
+Plain is a theme for Publify consisting only of the default templates and a sprinkle of CSS to make it look nice.